Growing leafy greens from seed is easy.

 Choosing leafy greens to grow is easy.
 In fact, you’re probably already growing many of them without knowing it.
 Plus, some of our favorite leafy greens come attached to delicious root vegetables too.
 And, all of these vegetables are simple to sow, grow and cook.

 So, in this post, we’ll focus on some of the more delicate greens like spinach and lettuce as well as leafy greens from plants you might not think of as leafy forage.

-The basics for growing each of our favs is:
+The basics for growing each of favorite leafy greens is:

 - Pick a variety known to perform well in your area.
 (Check our shopping list below for ideas!)